-Although there still are some who wish to continue the war, Germany and her people are exhausted.
-The prospect of peace in Europe is all too alluring.
-There are rumblings in Germany to bring us soldiers home and High Command has issued an immediate end to all hostilities.
-It is time for us to go home, a home you have saved here today!
+Although there still are some who wish to continue the war, Germany and her people are exhausted; the prospect of peace in Europe is all too alluring.
+There are rumblings in Germany to bring us soldiers home, and so our Fuhrer has ordered an immediate end to all hostilities.
+It is time for us to go home, a home you have saved here today, Herr General!

-At times you caused me to doubt you, Herr General, but perhaps my faith was well placed after all.
+I must admit, at times you caused me to doubt you, mein Herr, but perhaps my faith was well placed after all.